Reference Librarian & Professor of Legal Research, Legal Information Center

-Sarah Lewis joined the University of Florida Levin College of Law’s Legal Information Center in 2016.
-She is currently a reference librarian and teaches legal research – a course focusing on teaching students how to research statutory and case law on both a state and federal level.
+Sarah Lewis joined the University of Florida Levin College of Law’s Legal Information Center in 2016 as Reference Librarian & Professor of Legal Research.
+She teaches Legal Research – a course focusing on teaching students how to research statutory and case law on both a state and federal level.
 In addition, Sarah is the library liaison to tax professors at the Levin College of Law and to the Florida Tax Review.
 Sarah earned her J.D. from Vanderbilt University Law School.

 - J.D., Vanderbilt University School of Law